mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 Lookup Tables let you enrich your Mixpanel properties ([event properties](/docs/data-structure/events-and-properties) or [user profile properties](/docs/data-structure/user-profiles)) with additional attributes or metadata about these properties.
 * If you have a database background, lookup tables are like dimension tables or join tables.
-* If you have an Excel background, Lookup Tables are like VLOOKUP.
+* If you have an Excel / Google Sheets background, Lookup Tables are like VLOOKUP.

 Let's say you're building a media product, and you track a `Song Played` event, which contains a `song_id` property.